You’ve finally found your million-dollar online course idea, and you’re ready to claim your share of the multi-billion dollar e-learning industry.

 Let’s explore them in more detail one by one.

 Kajabi is a leading online course platform that offers you everything you need to set up a fully automated online business.

 Unlike other course selling platforms, Kajabi gives you a complete suite of course creation, management, automation, and marketing tools.
 This means you hardly ever need to look outside Kajabi’s ecosystem for your online business needs.

 Kajabi is an online course platform, but it’s different from online course marketplaces like Udemy or Coursera.
 You can sell Kajabi courses to your website visitors, email subscribers or leads from any other source, but it doesn’t give you a public platform to list and sell your courses.

-Founded in 2010, Kajabi has helped over 40,000 knowledge entrepreneurs in more than 160 countries make over $2 billion in sales by serving over 60 million students.
+Founded in 2010, Kajabi claims it has helped over 40,000 knowledge entrepreneurs in more than 160 countries make over $2 billion in sales by serving over 60 million students.

 You can use it for selling online courses, subscriptions, gated content, and membership sites.
 Here are some of the other core features you get with Kajabi.